 Marketers have come up with numerous types of content to convey authentic brand messages.
 Despite this, 60% of consumers think that user-generated content (UGC) is the most authentic.

-79% of consumers find that UGC influences their buying decisions, even going as far as to claim that it’s more impactful than an influencer or branded content.
-This is further supported by the fact that 58% of shoppers have abandoned their shopping cart due to the absence of user reviews and pictures.
+79% of consumers find that UGC influences their buying decisions more than influencer or branded content.
+58% of shoppers have abandoned their shopping carts due to the absence of user reviews and pictures.

-The best way to generate UGC is by inviting consumers to join your online community.
+The best way to generate UGC involves inviting consumers to join your online community.
 62% of consumers have stated that they are happy to join brand communities and create content for companies they believe in.

-Besides providing you with excellent promotional material, doing so will improve customer loyalty.
-61% of consumers are more likely to buy from brands they’re invited to engage with.
+Besides providing excellent promotional material, doing so will improve customer loyalty and encourage purchases online.
+61% of consumers are more likely to buy from brands that invite them to engage.

 This article has gone over the top 25 must-know eCommerce statistics about consumer behavior, mobile commerce, social media marketing, and eCommerce marketing.
 We have also suggested what actions to take to leverage each statistic for increased returns.

 We hope this article has helped you understand the current state of the eCommerce industry.
-If you have any questions or suggestions, feel free to leave them in the comments section below.
+If you have any questions or suggestions, please leave them in the comments section below.